pablocappetta/grupo_4_musify/README.md

 <details>
   <summary>:octocat: Félix</summary>
   <br/>
   Well, hey there!
-I'm a 22 year old psychology student, thinking about the idea of getting into academia or pursuing a tech career.
+I'm a 22 years old psychology student, thinking about the idea of getting into academia or pursuing a tech career.
 Mediocre musician, professional progressive rock listener.
 The real embodiment of a Jack of all trades, but master of none!
   <br/>
   <br/>